If you’ve just moved to Germany, there are few things you need to sort out first.

 Once you’ve found an apartment, done your Anmeldung, figured out the health insurance system, opened a bank account, got a German SIM card and signed up for some personal liability insurance, you can FINALLY breathe a sigh of relief and start concentrating on enjoying your new life.

 Next priority?
 I guess it has to be making friends and meeting people!

-So, we’ve listed 7 great ideas for the best ways to meet people and make friends in Germany.
+So, we’ve listed 7 great ideas for the best ways to meet people when you’re a newbie expat in Germany.

 Meetup’s business model is that they charge fees to create and administer a group, but do not actively control or manage any of the groups themselves.
 These are all managed and administered by Meetup members themselves, usually with the help of a small team of organisers and event coordinators.
 The vast majority of expat / international groups are not-for-profit and are run by volunteers.